Sindri-Labs/sindri-scroll-sdk/README.md

 Through the Sindri API, developers can seamlessly integrate verifiable computation, reducing time to market, cutting costs, and scaling faster.
 Sindri makes zero-knowledge infrastructure simple and accessible, facilitating automation within the most hardware-intensive layer of the ZK app deployment stack.

-This repository hosts the images and Helm charts designed to perform proof generation for a Scroll SDK chain.
+This repository hosts a proving application image and Helm chart which will route all zkEVM proof generation to the Sindri platform for a Scroll SDK chain.
 The following diagram depicts how the Scroll SDK components work together when you use Sindri as a prover.
 ```mermaid
 ---